Samsung Galaxy Ace review

 I do respect my privacy.

-have a tracking system and tracks peoples online browsing
+have a tracking system and tracks peoples online browsing AND their physical

 Reviewed by Treese from Uk on 11th Jun 2012

 freezing.
 Battery life uslesss if use the phone for anything.
-Have
+Have it plugged

-with it.
-No complaints about the battery but connection to the internet
+it.
+No complaints about the battery but connection to the internet is very spasmodic

-this can be down to the network provider,in your case, T- mobile.
+be down to the network provider,in your case, T- mobile.
 I had similar experience